Abe, Modi look to ink civil nuclear pact at November meeting | The Japan Times

 Such “advanced consent” will be withdrawn, however, if threats to national security or issues regarding the protection of nuclear materials arise, the sources said.

-India has accepted the Japanese stipulation that a nuclear test be regarded as such a threat, the sources said.
+India has accepted the Japanese stipulation that nuclear tests be regarded as such a threat, the sources said.

-Following the signing of the treaty, the Japanese government will seek swift approval from the Diet in a bid to promote Japanese companies’ participation in construction of such power plants in India.
+Following the signing of the treaty, the Japanese government will seek swift approval from the Diet to promote Japanese corporate participation in building nuclear power plants in India.

-Aside from nuclear cooperation, Abe also seeks to strengthen coordination with India in areas of maritime security amid China’s heightened activities in the East and South China seas as well as in the Indian Ocean.
+Aside from nuclear cooperation, Abe wants to strengthen coordination with India in maritime security as China continues to elevate its activities in the East and South China seas and the Indian Ocean.

-The leaders are expected to confirm at their talks that they will deepen defense cooperation, such as through joint exercises between Japan, India and the United States at sea, and agree on the importance of the rule of law.
+The leaders are expected to confirm that they will deepen defense cooperation, such as through joint maritime exercises involving Japan, India and the United States, and affirm the importance of the rule of law.

-Abe is also likely to convey Japan’s concerns about increased movements by Chinese government vessels around a group of uninhabited islets in the East China Sea, which are administered by Japan but claimed by China.
+Abe is also likely to convey Japan’s concerns about the increase in Chinese activity around the Senkaku Islands, which are administered by Japan but claimed by China and Taiwan.

 It will be Modi’s first visit to Japan since August 2014.